ARM-software/ACI-GetStarted/README.md

 Imagine that you plan to accelerate a firmware with a set of custom instructions, but before proceeding to hardware design you would like to answer questions such as *"How can we accelerate our algorithm?"* There is usually more than one solution, and each solution corresponds to a set of custom instructions, so *"Which solution is the best?"*.

-This repository helps you to answer these questions by **evaluate your code using software simulation before the time-consuming hardware design**.
-It contains examples that you can adopt to your application requirements.
+This repository helps you to answer these questions by **evaluating your code using software simulation before the time-consuming hardware design**.
+It contains examples that you can adapt to your application requirements.
 These examples explain how ACI accelerated algorithms are developed by:

 - Defining a set of custom instructions utilizing ACI.

-- Adopt C/C++ source code to use ACI with intrinsic functions.
+- Adapt C/C++ source code to use ACI with intrinsic functions.

 - Extend Arm simulation models with custom instructions and estimate the performance gains.

 - Verify the ACI set before starting hardware design.

 This repository **does not** include content related to hardware design.
 The details of the hardware interface for ACI are available in the *Integration and Implementation Manual of the Cortex-M processor* products.
 This document is available for licensees of the related Arm IP or under NDA (Non-disclosure agreement).
-If you wish to access to this document, please contact the [Arm technical support team](https://www.arm.com/support/technical-support).
+If you wish to access this document, please contact the [Arm technical support team](https://www.arm.com/support/technical-support).

 ## Introduction Webinar